Untamed Alphabets

 Language Confusion

-I learned a lot about myself and the tensions between art and design, visual and emotional culture, while living in both Korea and America.
-I know from my heart that I am at one-and-the-same-time an insider and an outsider, straddling two cultures and at times falling between them.
-I think the work is visually awkward, but at the same time, that is where I see the beauty of being plural and partial in identity.
+Having lived in both Korea and America, I’ve gained profound insights into the nuanced dynamics between art and design, visual and emotional culture.
+I’ve come to understand that I inherently inhabit the realms of both insider and outsider, straddling two distinct cultures and occasionally finding myself in the space between.
+I acknowledge that the work may appear visually awkward, yet at the same time, that is where I see the beauty of embracing a plural and multifaceted identity.

 Filed under Typography, Prints